Sahand-hsn/bms_manager/README.md

-##changes for the CAN ifup on startup:
+## changes for the CAN ifup on startup:

 created:
-'/etc/systemd/network/80-can.network '

-'
+' /etc/systemd/network/80-can.network '

 	[Match]
 	Name=can0
 	[CAN]
 	BitRate=250K
 	RestartSec=100ms
-'

 ## led_strip needs sudo to run: